-The following measures shall serve to amalgamate the existing structures of the European Communities (EC), European Political Co-operation (EPC) and the European Parliament and to strangthen the political orientation of the work of European unification:
+The following measures shall serve to amalgamate the existing structures of the European Communities (EC), European Political Co-operation (EPC) and the European Parliament and to strengthen the political orientation of the work of European unification:

 The structures for decision-making in the European Communities and European Political Co-operation shall be merged under the responsibility of the European Council.
 The European Council is the organ of political guidance of the European Community and the European Political Co-operation.
-It is composed of the Heads of State and Government and the Foreign Ministers of the memtuer States.
+It is composed of the Heads of State and Government and the Foreign Ministers of the member States.

-The European Council shall deliberate upon all matters concerning the European Community and European Political Co-operation.
-Is meetings shall be prepared on the special responsibility of the Foreign Ministers.
+The European Council shall deliberate upon all matters concernating the European Community and European Political Co-operation.
+Its meetings shall be prepared on the special responsibility of the Foreign Ministers.
 The European Council may take decisions and tax cown guidelines.

-L'atters concerning the European Communities shall continue to be governed by the provisions and procedures laid down in the Treaties of Paris and Rome and the supplementary agreements unereto.
+'atters concerning the European Communities shall continue to the governed by the provisions and procedures laid down in the Treaties of Paris and Rome and the supplementary agreements thereto.

-The Heads of State and Government reaffirm that central importance attaches to the European Parliament in the development of the European Union, an Importance which must be reflected in its participatory rights and control functions.
+The Heads of State and Government reaffirm that central importance attaches to the European Parliament in the development of the European Union, an importance which must be reflected in its participatory rights and control functions.
 They therefore envisage the following improvements for the Community within the scope of the Treaties of Paris and Rome:

-- (1) The European Parliament shall debate all matters relating to the European Community and European Political Co-opgration. - (2) The European Council shall report at half-yearly intervals to the Parliament.
+- (1) The European Parliament shall debate all matters relating to the European Community and European Political Co-operation. - to the Parliament.
 It shall further submit an annual report to the Parliament on the progress towards the EUROPEAN UNION.
-In the debate on these reports the European Council shall be represented by its President (by one of its members). - (3) The European Parliament may submit oral or written questions concerning all aspects of European Union to the Councils of Ministers and the Commission.
+In the debate on these reports the European Council shall be represented by its President (by one of its members). - tions concerning all aspects of European Union to the Councils of Ministers and the Commission.
 It may make recommendations to the European Council, the Councils of Ministers, and the Commission.
 The resolutions of the European Parliament shall be forwarded to the Council of Foreign Ministers for discussion by it.
-If the Parliament asks for the Councilies comments in this respect, the Council shall comply with the request.
-The President of the Council shall shall keep the European Parliament Informed through the latter&s Political Committee of the subjects of International policy dealt with in the scope of European Political Co-operation. - (4) Before the appointment of the President of the Commission, the President of the Council shall consult the President of the European Parliament.
+If the Parliament asks for the Councils comments in this respect, the Council shall comply with the request.
+The President of the Council shall keep the European Parliament Informed through the latters Political Committee of the subjects of international policy dealt with in the scope of European Political Co-operation. - (4) Before the appointment of the President of the Commission, the President of the Council shall consult the President of the European Parliament.
 After the appointment of the members of the Commission by the Governments of the member States, an investiture debate should be held in which the Parliament shall discuss the programme of the Commission. - (5) The Parliament is associated with legal acts of the Community, which are of general importance and have significant financial implications, on the basis of the joint declaration of 4 March 1975 of the European Parliament, the Council and the Commission on the conciliation procedure.
-The conciliation procedure shall be applied mutatis mutandis in a way suited to practical requirements in normative declsions by the Councils of Ministers pursuant to the Treaties of Paris and Rome if in its comments the Parliament requests the initiation of the conciliation procedure because of the particular significance of such decisions.
+The conciliation procedure shall be applied mutatis mutandis in a way suited to practical requirements in normative decisions by the Councils of Ministers pursuant to the Treaties of Paris and Rome if in its comments the Parliament requests the initiation of the conciliation procedure because of the particular significance of such decisions.